Latest posts by Aran Davies (see all)

 5. Strategize for securing your app

-Businesses processing PHI need to comply with stringent regulations like the “Health Insurance Portability and Accountability Act” (HIPAA) in the US.
+Businesses processing PHI (public health information) need to comply with stringent regulations like the “Health Insurance Portability and Accountability Act” (HIPAA) in the US.
 Information security is a key aspect of such regulations, therefore, strategize carefully about securing your app.

 Do the following: